I want to use a multi-factor authentication (MFA) token with the AWS Command Line Interface (AWS CLI) to authenticate access to my AWS resources.

 "An error occurred (AccessDenied) when calling the GetSessionToken operation: MultiFactorAuthentication failed, unable to validate MFA code.
 Please verify your MFA serial number is valid and associated with this user."

-To authenticate your MFA hardware device, the serial number is usually on the back of the device and the value is similar to GAHT12345678.
+To authenticate your MFA hardware device, the serial number is usually on the back of the device and is similar to GAHT12345678.
 To authenticate your MFA virtual device, the value is similar to arn:aws:iam::123456789012:mfa/user.

 Note: The AWS CLI supports MFA authentication only with a virtual or hardware MFA device.
 The AWS CLI doesn't support MFA authentication with the FIDO security key.